Shabrina99/Project_4900/README.md

 Base URL: /api/data

--Method	               Endpoint	                     Description
+Method	               Endpoint	                     Description
--GET	                 /:tableName	                 Fetch paginated data for a table -DELETE	               /delete/:tableName/:id	       Delete a record by ID -POST	                 /run	                         Add a new run record -POST	                 /experiment	                 Add a new experiment record -POST	                 /computer                     Add a new computer record -POST	                 /minion	                     Add a new minion record -PUT	                 /:tableName/:id	             Update a record by ID
+GET	                 /:tableName	                 Fetch paginated data for a table

+DELETE	               /delete/:tableName/:id	       Delete a record by ID

+POST	                 /run	                         Add a new run record POST	                 /experiment	                 Add a new experiment record POST	                 /computer                     Add a new computer record POST	                 /minion	                     Add a new minion record PUT	                 /:tableName/:id	             Update a record by ID